Warren Garst

-Biography
+Early life

-Warren Garst was born to Dr. Michael Garst and Marie Louise Morrison in Dayton, Ohio.
+Garst was born to Dr. Michael Garst and Marie Louise Morrison in Dayton, Ohio.
+His father's side was descended from Holland and his mother's from Ireland.
 At age 8 he and his family moved to Champaign, Illinois.
 At age 19 he moved to Iowa to start his business career.
-He and his brother went to Coon Rapids, Iowa to open a general store called "The Garst Store".
+He and his brother went to Coon Rapids, Iowa, to open a general store called The Garst Store.
 He later co-founded Iowa Savings Bank in Coon Rapids.

 Garst and Elizabeth Johnson had one child, Ada Belle Garst.
-He was later married to Clara H. Clark and had two children: Louise Garst and Warren Carroll Garst Jr.
+Elizabeth died in 1881.
+He then married to Clara H. Clark Lee, in 1889 in Boone, and had two children: Louise Garst and Warren Carroll Garst Jr.

+Political career

+Iowa Senate

-Garst started his political career when he became a member of the Iowa Senate.
-He served in the 25th through 31st General Assemblies.
+Garst started his political career when he ran for State Senate in 1893 and became a member of the Iowa Senate 1894.
+He served in the 25th through 31st General Assemblies (1894-1908).
+From 1896 to 1907, he was the chairman of the Senate Committee on Appropriations.

+Lieutenant Governor and Governor

 He was nominated for lieutenant governor at the Republican Convention in 1906 and was inaugurated on January 17, 1907.

 When Governor Albert B. Cummins was elected into the United States Senate he was elevated to the position of Governor of Iowa.
 During his short time as governor he carried out the Cummins administration's policies.
-He was urged to run for a full term as governor, but lost the 1910 Republican primary to State Auditor Beryl F. Carroll 49% to 35%.
+He was urged to run for a full term as governor, but lost the 1910 Republican primary to State Auditor Beryl F. Carroll 49% to 35%, with the votes being: Carroll receiving 88,834 votes; Garst, 63,737; and John J. Hamilton, 29,292.

+Industrial Commissioner

+In July 1913, Garst was appointed by Governor George W. Clarke to be Industrial Commissioner.
+He helped to get laws enacted to get workers compensated for industrial accidents.

+Later life

-He died on October 5, 1924 and was buried at the Glendale Cemetery in Des Moines, Iowa.
+He died on October 5, 1924, and was buried at the Glendale Cemetery in Des Moines, Iowa.